What is differential geometry: curves and surfaces: Semisolutions

 Let us remove the arc $\alpha_1$ from $\alpha$ and replace it with the reflection of $\alpha_1$ across $\Pi$.
-Note that the obtained curve, say $\beta$, lies in the surface; it has the same length as $\alpha$, and it connects the same pair of points, say $p$ and $q$.
-Therefore $\beta$ is another shortest path from $p$ to $q$ in $\Sigma$ that is distinct from $\alpha$.
+Note that the obtained curve, say $\beta$, lies on the surface; it has the same length as $\alpha$, and it connects the same pair of points, say $p$ and~$q$.
+Therefore, $\beta$ is a shortest path from $p$ to $q$ in $\Sigma$ that is distinct from~$\alpha$.

+We may assume that both $\alpha$ and $\beta$ have arc-length parametrization.
 By \ref{prop:gamma''}, $\alpha$ and $\beta$ are geodesics.
 Since $\alpha$ and $\beta$ have a common subarc, they share one point and velocity vector at this point; by \ref{prop:geod-existence} $\alpha$ coincides with $\beta$ --- a contradiction.